statsoh/drre/README.md

 # drre
-This R package provides the proposed estimation and inference procedures discussed in `Dynamic Regression with Recurrent Events.'
+This R package provides useful functions for the proposed estimation and inference procedures discussed in `Dynamic Regression with Recurrent Events.'

 Email: statsoh@gmail.com (Jay Soh)